wingemo/wingemo/README.md

 🔭 I’m currently working on a React project
 - [ ] React (A JavaScript library for building user interfaces)

-✨ Below you can see some of my projects in Java, Erland, Assembly and JavaScript ✨
+✨ Below you can see some of my projects in Java, Erlang, Assembly and JavaScript ✨

 📫 How to reach me: Linkedin